renovatebot/renovate/docs/usage/configuration-options.md

 Renovate integrates with [OSV](https://osv.dev/), an open-source vulnerability database, to check if extracted dependencies have known vulnerabilities.
 Set `osvVulnerabilityAlerts` to `true` to get pull requests with vulnerability fixes (once they are available).

-You will only get OSV-based vulnerability alerts for _direct_ dependencies.
+You'll only get OSV-based vulnerability alerts for _direct_ dependencies.
 Renovate only queries the OSV database for dependencies that use one of these datasources:

 - [`crate`](./modules/datasource/crate/index.md)